 You can set your own style statement and wear mismatched socks.
-Or, here are 15 creative ways you can recycle those single socks.Continue to 2 of 16 below.
+Or, try out one of these 15 creative ways to recycle those single socks.Continue to 2 of 16 below.

 02 of 16

-If you're looking for a unique way to use those mismatched socks, this is for you.
+If you're looking for a unique way to put those mismatched socks to good use, this is for you.
 Wildlife researchers at the University of California need socks for their studies on a rare weasel in the Sierra Nevada.

-Led by UC Berkeley wildlife biologists, the team is examining the effects of forest thinning on the health of wildlife and forest and water resources.
-It has determined that socks are the ideal receptacle for hanging weasel bait in trees.
-The researchers go through about 250 socks a month....
+Led by UC Berkeley wildlife biologists, the team is examining the effects of forest thinning on the health of wildlife, forests, and water resources.
+They have determined that socks are the ideal receptacle for hanging weasel bait in trees.
+The researchers go through about 250... socks a month.
 Donated socks can be delivered or mailed to:

 SNAMP Wildlife Research Team, 40799 Elliott Drive, Oakhurst, CA 93644.Continue to 3 of 16 below.